vxrossa/typicode-test/README.md

 5. Default CSS modules for styling
 6. clsx for conditional class rendering

-The app does not use state management because it's not actually required
+The app does not use state management because it's not actually required.
+Also, the API has a maximum of about 100 posts and each page gives 10 results, the amount of total pages in pagination is hardcoded